Naruto RPG

 Missions on the Mission Board are divided into three major types:

 • Universal: Can be completed by any ninja regardless of affiliation (Village Ninja, Missing Ninja, ETC).
-Can be done in Any Village or the Borders.
+It can be done in Any Village or the Borders.

 • Village Exclusive: Typically can only be completed by a ninja affiliated with a Village System.
 Each village also has missions that are specific only to their village.
-Can only be done in Major and Minor Villages.
-Missing ninja and Vagabonds may be assigned to Village Exclusive missions if the village's Kage consented.
+It can only be done in Major and Minor Villages.
+Missing ninjas and Vagabonds may be assigned to Village Exclusive missions if the village's Kage consents.

-• Missing Ninja and Vagabond Contracts: Typically can only be completed by ninja not affiliated with the village system.
-Can be done in Neutral Towns, the borders, and sometimes in Minor Villages.
+• Missing Ninja and Vagabond Contracts: Typically can only be completed by ninjas not affiliated with the village system.
+It can be done in Neutral Towns, the borders, and sometimes Minor Villages.

 Return to Table of Contents